gitsnewbie/osplaces_geocoder/README.md

 **Installation:**
 Requirements:
 1. OS Data Hub API Key for OS Places API (https://osdatahub.os.uk/docs/places/overview)
-    2. osplaces.zip - This is the plugin file
+2. osplaces.zip - This is the "osplaces" plugin file
 3. "Plugin Reloader" Plugin - This plugin will be needed to recompile the plugin once you have added the API Key

-   Steps:
+**Steps:**
 1. Install the "osplaces" plugin in QGIS using the Zip option
 2. Browse to the python\Plugins\osplaces folder, and update the osplaces_geocoder.py code by adding the API key in line 72, save the changes.
 3. Recompile the "osplaces" using the "Plugin Reloader" in QGIS

 **How to use:**
 1. In the locator bar on the bottom left of QGIS, type osplaces followed by a space then search string, and then another space.
 If a search string successfully yields any hits, then a list of top 100 matching hits will appear.